From Dark Corner to DOT-COM:

 administration.

-maneuver in the parking garage.
-It is configuring a computer network to allow
+dangerous maneuver in the parking garage.
+It is configuring a computer network

-a full, accurate backup of voting databases while those databases remain open
+to allow a full, accurate backup of voting databases while those databases

-and accessible for voting.
-Unlike many government systems, you cannot take the
+remain open and accessible for voting.
+Unlike many government systems, you

-system down to do a full backup.
-Also, you will require backup systems and
+cannot take the system down to do a full backup.
+Also, you will require backup

-communications capabilities to guard against the effects of power outages,
+systems and communications capabilities to guard against the effects of power

-communications failures, hardware crashes, and software malfunctions.
-It all
+outages, communications failures, hardware crashes, and software malfunctions.

-has to work 24 hours a day for the five, seven, or ten days of the voting
+It all has to work 24 hours a day for the five, seven, or ten days of the

 registration, ballot layout, and generating poll books) to a world of managing